 “I would say students just seem a lot more stressed out than they used to,” Garfin said.
 “And a lot of students have been able to capitalize on their strengths and have used some of these challenges to inspire their own contribution to society in the world.”

-Social psychology doctoral Daniel Rosenfeld said students from lower socioeconomic backgrounds were more vulnerable to the COVID-19 pandemic because of poor housing conditions, unstable work situations and an increase in stress.
+Social psychology doctoral student Daniel Rosenfeld said students from lower socioeconomic backgrounds were more vulnerable to the COVID-19 pandemic because of poor housing conditions, unstable work situations and an increase in stress.

-“Students are already a group … experiencing a lot of stress, and so, we only – as humans – have so many psychological resources and abilities to deal with so many stressors,” Rosenfeld said.
-“People who are of lower income and people of color definitely face more adverse effects and stress and disruptions to the pandemic.”
+“Students are already a group … experiencing a lot of stress, and so we only – as humans – have so many psychological resources and abilities to deal with so many stressors,” Rosenfeld said.
+“People who are of lower income and people of color definitely face more adverse effects and stress and disruptions (due) to the pandemic.”

-According to BMC Public Health, 75% of academic staff and students believed the COVID-19 pandemic had negative impacts on their work or studies, such as high anxiety levels, symptoms of depression, a poor sleep schedule and not fully learning the material.
+According to BMC Public Health, 75% of academic staff and students believe the COVID-19 pandemic had negative impacts on their work or studies, such as high anxiety levels, symptoms of depression, a poor sleep schedule and not fully learning the material.